The Downplay of a Key Condition

 - Romantic (The Primary Dyad): High interdependence, sexual exclusivity (usually), high resource pooling.
 The primary attachment figure in adulthood.
 Requires the highest level of repair skills.

-- Friendship (Tier 1 – “The Village”): High emotional intimacy, moderate frequency, low obligation for financial resource provisioning, but high reliability in crisis.
+- Friendship (Tier 1, “The Village”): High emotional intimacy, moderate frequency, low obligation for financial provisioning, but high reliability in crisis.
 These are the people you call from the hospital.

-- Teams/Work: High interdependence on tasks, structured hierarchy, “cognitive trust” (competence) is prioritized over “affective trust” (care).
+- Teams/Work: High interdependence on tasks, structured hierarchy, “cognitive trust” (competence) prioritised over “affective trust” (care).

 How Humans Actually Build Relationships